node-red/node-red-docker/README.md

   3. Replace all native gpio nodes with `pi gpiod` nodes.
   4. Configure `pi gpiod` nodes to connect to `PiGPIOd daemon`.
 Often the host machine will have an IP 172.17.0.1 port 8888 - but not always.
 You can use `docker exec -it mynodered ip route show default | awk '/default/ {print $3}'` to check.

 For detailed install instruction please refer to the `node-red-node-pi-gpiod` [README](https://github.com/node-red/node-red-nodes/tree/master/hardware/pigpiod#node-red-node-pi-gpiod)

+If you want to run gpiod in a container rather than on the host, then [this project](https://github.com/corbosman/node-red-gpiod) may help.

 ## Managing User Data